-As discussed in Note 2, effective January 1, 2019, the Bank adopted ASU 2017-12, "Targeted Improvements to Accounting for Hedging Activities" ("ASU 2017-12") which, among other things, impacts the presentation of gains/losses on derivatives and hedging activities for qualifying hedges.
+Effective January 1, 2019, the Bank adopted ASU 2017-12, "Targeted Improvements to Accounting for Hedging Activities" ("ASU 2017-12") which, among other things, impacts the presentation of gains/losses on derivatives and hedging activities for qualifying hedges.

 Beginning January 1, 2019, any fair value hedge ineffectiveness (which represents the amount by which the change in the fair value of the derivative differs from the change in the fair value of the hedged item attributable to the hedged risk) and the net interest income/expense associated with that derivative are recorded in the same line item as the earnings effect of the hedged item (that is, interest income on advances, interest income on available-for-sale securities or interest expense on consolidated obligation bonds, as appropriate).
 Prior to January 1, 2019, any fair value hedge ineffectiveness was recorded in other income (loss) as "net gains (losses) on derivatives and hedging activities" while the net interest income/expense associated with the derivative was recorded as a component of net interest income.
+The impact of recording fair value hedge ineffectiveness in the same line item where the earnings effect of the hedged item is presented reduced net interest income by \$14,982,000 and \$17,909,000 for the years ended December 31, 2020 and 2019, respectively, and increased net gains on derivatives and hedging activities by equal and offsetting amounts for those years.